Hearty Baked Fish Stew: A Savory Ocean Delight Recipe

 Ingredients

-- 2 lbs fresh white fish fillets (such as cod, haddock, or snapper), cut into 2-inch chunks
+- 2 lbs fresh white fish fillets (cod, haddock, or snapper), cut into 2-inch chunks

 - 1 large onion, finely diced